 In a July 2015 Forbes interview on how Trump would replace Obamacare, a Trump spokesperson said, “Mr. Trump will be proposing a health plan that will return authority to the states and operate under free market principles.”

-Trust the dedicated agents at the Leb Insurance Group, a member of the Healthcare Solutions Team to provide you with the best health insurance to meet your needs.
+Trust the dedicated agents at LEB Insurance Group to provide you with the best health insurance to meet your needs.
 Get started today!